 Think blogging is right for you?
 Check out my complete in-depth guide on how to start your very own blog.

 Siteground is currently offering $3.95/mo for their first blog hosting plan!
 Click here and use my affiliate link (at no extra cost to you) to snag the deal and get started on your dream blog!

 Are you a designer?
 An artist?
 How about a photographer?

 If so, this side gig might be right up your alley.
-As a introverted creative myself, I discovered that I love designing graphics.
-So naturally as the side hustler I am, I set up my own POD shop to sell my designs.
+As an introverted creative myself, I discovered that I love designing graphics.
+So naturally, as the side hustler I am, I set up my own POD shop to sell my designs.
 Now you might be asking “Amanda, what the heck is a POD shop?”

 So if you’re a photographer, you can upload your photos on canvas, mugs, plates, keychains, phone cases — you name it.
 If you’re a graphic designer, you can upload funny t-shirt designs or invitations.
 The options are endless.

 I make a decent amount of side cash from selling my designs on Zazzle.
 I have over 400 designs uploaded onto my shop and I’ve made a total $3,400 from it.
 The best part is just how easy it is to use.
 You make a design once and leave it alone.
 Then it sells over and over again by itself.

 If you’re not a designer or you’re not a creative at all, don’t worry.
 There’s a spot for you on Zazzle too.
 They have a referral program where you can give out your link and you’ll earn referrals on purchases made by anyone clicking your link.